rcsb/mmtf/spec.md

 ## Fields

 The following table lists all top level fields, including their [type](#types) and whether they are required or optional.
+The top-level fields themselves are stores as a `Map`.

 | Name                                        | Type                 | Required |
 |---------------------------------------------|----------------------|:--------:|